Mentoring Programs

 Bridge Program

-The Bridge Program is a mentoring program for new faculty to help them transition to the U of A. This program includes a seven-session fall workshop series and provides mentorship and onboarding resources to new faculty by using best practices and an innovative and comprehensive team-based approach.
+The Bridge Program is a mentoring program for new faculty to help them transition to the University of Arkansas.
+This program consists of two components: an eight-session workshop series offered in Fall and Spring semesters, and onboarding resources for new faculty with best practices using an innovative, team-based approach.
 Learn more.

 Mentoring Graduate Students Workshop

-This eight-session series offers a fun and informative way for all faculty to learn how to mentor, inspire, manage, and professionally develop their graduate student mentees.
+This eight-session series offers a fun and informative way for all faculty to improve mentoring skills, including suggestions to inspire, manage, and professionally develop their graduate student mentees.
 Learn more.

 Postdoctoral Professional Development Workshop Series

-Faculty Affairs, in partnership with the Division of Research and Innovation, offers a year-long workshops series for postdoctoral researchers and scholars.
+Faculty Affairs, in partnership with the Division of Research and Innovation, offers a year-long workshop series for postdoctoral researchers and scholars.
 The workshop provides participants with overall career guidance, research support, networking opportunities and more.
-Space is limited for this workshop, and the application is open in late summer.
+Learn more.

 Peer Mentoring Circles

 Peer Mentoring Circles provide support outside faculty’s home department and encourage connections between faculty members across campus.
 Peer Mentoring Circles are facilitated by more seasoned colleagues.
-The Circles meet once per month to learn from each other and discuss challenges and successes in an inclusive and supportive environment.
+The Circles meet once per month to learn from each other and discuss challenges and successes in a supportive environment.
 Learn more.